IN PRACTICE COMPONENT - NO WORK EXPERIENCE REQUIRED

 We actively source opportunities for our Jobs Noticeboard – and actively work with industry to find placement opportunities.
 We also advertise in legal publications encouraging employers to post jobs on our noticeboard.

 Student Employment Register

-The College of Law provides a free service that allows law students and young lawyers to post CV's on the Jobs Noticeboard so that employers can search for candidates who match their criteria.
+The College of Law provides a free service that allows law students to post CV's on the Jobs Noticeboard so that employers can search for candidates who match their criteria.

 To post your CV, create a Job Seeker profile on the Jobs Noticeboard.
 Please note that this service is only available to College students and graduates.

 Please see these links for work experience opportunities: